tecnixindo/textpress-db/README.md

 how to use
 ==========
-insert file "functions.php" into your php file like this: include_once "functions.php";
+insert file "functions.inc.php" into your php file like this: include_once "functions.inc.php";

 db command list
 ===============